MPI-Dortmund/cryolo/source/tutorials/tut06_tomo_filament.rst

 ^^^^^^^^^^^^^
 Choose the action :guilabel:`predict`.
 You now need to make changes in three tabs.

-7. Troupleshooting
-^^^^^^^^^^^^^^^^^^
-Under consturction....

-1. Check the particles picked by crYOLO by loaded the files in XXX in the box manager
-    - Add more training data

-2. Check the filament tracing
-    - Adapt search range
-    - Adapt directional method

-3. Check settings of 3D tracing
-    - Adapt A
-    - Adapt B

 In the :guilabel:`Required arguments` tabs you need to choose your configuration file from step 2 in field :guilabel:`conf`.
 For the field :guilabel:`weights` you choose the .h5 that you got after step 5.
 In :guilabel:`input` you choose the folder which contain the tomograms you want to pick.